EmCarlss/HICP_Voyager/README.md

-# HICP Voyager - Inflation dashboard for the European HICP
+# HICP Voyager - Inflation dashboard for Europe

 A simple R Shiny dashboard for the Harmonised Index of Consumer Prices (HICP).